PerimeterX/perimeterx-nginx-plugin/README.md

 <a name="awsinstall"></a> Additional steps for installing on Amazon Linux
 ----------------------------------------
-In order to properly configure the plugin for use on Amazon Linux EC2 instances please follow the steps below.
+##For Nginx+:

-First, if you are running Nginx+ install the lua modules provided by the Nginx team via yum as shown below as well as the CA certificate bundle which will be required when you configure Nginx.
+Install the lua modules provided by the Nginx team via yum as shown below as well as the CA certificates bundle which will be required when you configure Nginx.

 ```
 yum -y install nginx-plus-module-lua ca-certificates.noarch
 ```

-Once installation is complete you will now need to download and compile nettle.
-In this example I am using the latest version.
-However, you can use the version neccessary for your environment.
+Download and compile nettle.
+>> Side note: Use the version neccessary for your environment.

 ```
 yum -y install m4 # prerequisite for nettle